AlexVotry/streams/README.md

 Essentially, the redux-form will manage all our input data from forms in the redux store.

+I set up a mock database with db.json file, and installed  'json-server' package as the server.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts